-Chicken a la Diable made with boneless chicken cutlets coated in a cajun seasoning breadcrumb mixture then fried and placed on top of mixed greens.
+Chicken a la Diable made with boneless chicken coated in a cajun seasoning breadcrumb mixture; then fried and placed on top of mixed greens.

 And I hope that's why you visit Carrie's Experimental Kitchen too! 🙂 When I see a recipe in a magazine, I usually cut it out, make notes on it as to how I would change the recipe so that my family would enjoy it better and place it in a file to try.